joyliao07/bus-mall/READ ME.md

     We will share this website with the customers.
 The participation is encouraged but not required.
 Upon completing each survey, they will receive a small gift.

+(Final changes to the busmall-start branch made on Thursday, 7/26.)